My research has three strands.

 First, my most immediate work is in the role of narrative in the preparation of caring professionals: future teachers, nurses, social workers, and others who will work clinically with the public’s need in high-stakes (and usually low-resource) settings.
 In my five years on the faculty of the UNC School of Medicine I became interested in how effectively “narrative medicine” was being explored in medical education as a curriculum initiative to increase empathy attitudes, improve team communication (and thereby lower medical errors and increase patient satisfaction), increase cultural sensitivity, and (above all) combat burnout and compassion fatigue, especially among newer practitioners.
 When I came to Appalachian in 2010, I was thrilled to find colleagues in LES as well as the departments of English, nursing, and social work who shared my interest, and I set to work with them through the support of two Humanities Research Cluster grants.

-I am currently in the third year of a robust research agenda that seeks to establish the intra- and interdisciplinary value of narrative pedagogy in undergraduate professional formation.
+My research agenda that seeks to establish the intra- and interdisciplinary value of narrative pedagogy in undergraduate professional formation.
 Most exciting at this point is the receipt of nearly $5000 from the University Research Council in support of a 2013 mixed-methods project across nursing and teacher education to establish the impact of this work on empathy attitudes of future caregivers.
-My team is looking forward to leveraging the outcomes of that support into an external funding proposal through the NIH R15 (“AREA”) grant mechanism in 2014.
+My team is looking forward to leveraging the outcomes of that support into an external funding proposal through the NIH R15 (“AREA”) grant mechanism.
 We are working for the establishment of Appalachian as the national leader in the use of narrative pedagogy in professional education at masters-granting institutions.

 Second, this interest connects to a larger thematic of all my work: understanding the challenges of sustainable practice.
 Since my dissertation, I have been interested in the ways that successful teachers bring “who they are to what they do:” the role of personal engagement in teaching, the ways that teachers decide what of their “real selves” to incorporate into their teaching persona, what to bring in and leave out.
 This theme saturates my teaching’s focus on autobiography and currere as a method for inquiry toward praxis.
 It is evolving into a quest to articulate a theory of “sustainable teaching practice” that bridges the curriculum and sustainability discourses as I am learning it on this sustainability-valuing campus.